zarr-developers/numcodecs/docs/contributing.rst

     $ pytest -v

-NumCodecs currently supports Python 6-3.9, so the above command must succeed before code can be accepted into the main code base.
+NumCodecs currently supports Python 3.8 and later, so the above command must succeed before code can be accepted into the main code base.

-All tests are automatically run via Travis (Linux) and AppVeyor (Windows) continuous integration services for every pull request.
+All tests are automatically run via continuous integration services for every pull request provided by GitHub Actions.
 Tests must pass under both services before code can be accepted.

 Code standards
 ~~~~~~~~~~~~~~